For more information on how the Coronavirus may affect business finance, read our Covid-19 FAQs.

 Your customer pays the factoring provider.
 They pay when the invoice is due rather than paying you directly

 The factoring company will forward the balance to you less any prearranged fees

-Your invoice factoring provider will collect payments directly from your customers.
+Your provider will collect payments directly from your customers.
 So with factoring you won’t have to chase for payment.
 This is ideal if you don’t have an expert credit management team in-house chasing payments.

 We can help you compare products and compare invoice factoring companies.

 For factoring, you need to be a business-to-business (b2b) operation, selling to established businesses.
 You will need to be issuing invoices to your customers.

 Factoring is suitable for businesses issuing invoices with 30-90 day payment terms or sometimes longer.